infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

     capabilities:
         # Used in more recent releases of Selenium.
         "goog:chromeOptions":
-            args: ["--no-sandbox", "--headless", "--disable-gpu", "--user-agent=wp-browser"]
+            args: ["--no-sandbox", "--headless", "--disable-gpu", "--user-agent=wp-browser", "allow-insecure-localhost", "--ignore-certificate-errors"]
         # Support the old format for back-compatibility purposes.
         "chromeOptions":
-            args: ["--no-sandbox", "--headless", "--disable-gpu", "--user-agent=wp-browser"]
+            args: ["--no-sandbox", "--headless", "--disable-gpu", "--user-agent=wp-browser", "allow-insecure-localhost", "--ignore-certificate-errors"]
 ```

 There is a catch, though.
 In order for it to run, you'll need a web driver and a framework in which you can run that web driver.
-In this case we'll use [Selenium](https://www.selenium.dev/) and [Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/)
+In this case we'll use [Selenium](https://www.selenium.dev/).
+[Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/) should be installed, but doesn't have to be run, like Selenium.

 Selenium can be downloaded using `brew`